Frequently Asked Questions

 What is rate harmonisation?

-We are currently working towards a single rates structure across the MidCoast Council region, to replace the three different rating systems of the former Council areas - or in other words harmonising our rating structure so it applies consistently across the region.
+We have developed a single rates structure to apply across the entire MidCoast Council region, replacing the three different rating systems of the former Council areas - or in other words harmonising our rating structure so it applies consistently across the region.

-Rates harmonisation is a requirement of the NSW Government for all merged councils and must be in place for the 2021/22 financial year.
+Rates harmonisation is a legislative requirement for all merged councils and must be in place for the 2021/22 financial year.
 Harmonising our rates structure does not change the total amount of rates income we generate.
 What it does mean is a consistent, simpler and more equitable distribution of the total amount across the entire region.
 Click here to find out more about rate harmonisation, where you can use the rates calculator to see how it impacts you.

 Does land revaluation impact my rates?